Latest Version of the Appian Platform Delivers Complete Process Automation

 The Appian data fabric unifies data across systems without moving the data, dramatically reducing the time and effort needed to build powerful applications.
 The latest Appian release includes enhancements that make working with the data fabric easier than ever, including:

-- Centralized Record Security: Secure all aspects of your records in one place.
+- Centralised Record Security: Secure all aspects of your records in one place.
 Quickly specify who can see which records and record views and what actions they can take.

 - No-Code Security Rules: Specify security rules for Record Views by answering two simple questions: Who can see the data, and when can they see it?